zslhg903/NINA/NINA/Documentation/NINA.md

 Once you have a RS232-Shutter cable built you need to connect it to the PC, install drivers for your RS232 adapter and check for the COM port used.

-In NINA you need to select `Serial Port` for the Bulb Mode and change the COM port to the port your RS232 is using.
+In N.I.N.A. you need to select `Serial Port` for the Bulb Mode and change the COM port to the port your RS232 is using.

 ![Bulb Shutter Serial](images/usage-bulbshutter-serial.png)

 After that you can try and snap an image with an exposure time of longer than 30s.
 If it works you are done and can now expose for any time that you wish.

-Should you face issues with the RS232-Shutter exposure in NINA feel free to contact us on our [Discord][Discord].
+Should you face issues with the RS232-Shutter exposure in N.I.N.A. feel free to contact us on our [Discord][Discord].

 > Please not we have no experience with DIY of shutter cables!